Today, I’m going to list you the 7 common mistakes that beginners make in Bachata and what to do, to avoid them.

 Doing big steps is one of the common mistakes beginners make in bachata or other styles.

 At the beginning, it’s fine to do big steps, when you’re starting to learn fundamentals.
-However, sooner you’re aware of stepping too big and better it is.
-Because, trust me, it takes time to change bad habits !
+However, the sooner you’re aware of stepping too big and better it is.
+Because, trust me, it takes time to change bad habits!

 Why is it important to not step too big?
 Simply because in Bachata, the key movement is the hips one.
 And if your steps are too big, you don’t have enough room to move your hips.
 Nevertheless, if you do small steps, and you bend your knees, you can actually move your hips bigger.